A degeneration approach to Skoda's Division Theorem: Preliminary reductions for Theorem

 \begin{remark} The same argument proves Theorem \ref{thm:SkodaBL} when $X$ is essentially Stein, given that it has been proved for Stein manifolds.
 Recall that a manifold $X$ is \emph{essentially Stein} if there is a divisor $D$ such that $X \setminus D$ is Stein.
 For instance, projective manifolds are essentially Stein. \end{remark}

 \paragraph{\textbf{$X$ bounded pseudoconvex}} We can reduce $X$ to a relatively compact domain in some larger Stein manifold, and say that sections extend up to the boundary of $X$ (or are defined on $\bar{X}$) if they extend to a neighborhood of $X$ in the ambient Stein manifold.
 We can also assume that $\omega$ and $E,G$ extend to the ambient manifold ($E,G$ holomorphically) and that the metrics $\e^{-\varphi}$ and $\e^{-\psi}$ are smooth.
-If the result is proved under these assumptions, then the universality of the bounds yields the general case by standard weak-$*$ compactness theorems, Lebesgue-type limit theorems and approximation results for singular Hermitian metrics on Stein manifolds.
+If the result is proved under these assumptions, then the universality of the bounds yields the general case by standard weak-$*$ compactness theorems, Lebesgue-type limit theorems and approximation results for singular Hermitian metrics on Stein manifolds (see the first paragraph in Section 3 of \cite{BerndtssonLempert2016}).